 Nature is the source of all true knowledge.
 She has no effect without cause nor invention without necessity – Leonardo da vinci

-Titles of photographs:
+Titles and explanation of photographs:

 From a strong exoskelet shell to strong architectural constructions

 The coiled shell makes the snail a remarkable creature.
 It is not only beautifully designed but this exoskelet provides protection from the environment and predators.
 The calcium carbonate spiral construction with its interior whorls makes it strong and this construction principle is used within architecture.

 From adhesive suckers of a squid to an adhesive bath mat